m1raz/animeforumslv_d6lv_spraudnis/README.md

 If you want to disable reload remove last row from lapa.html If you want to change reload time, change 15000 to (sec * 1000) of your reloading time.

+Current script will use your default styles for div, h3, a.
+If you want to change it change script.